awslabs/ec2-spot-workshops/content/rendering-with-batch/aws-fis/fis-monitor.md

 {{% /notice %}}

 {{% notice tip %}}
-There will be 2 output files, one from the first job and the second from the job we interrupted.
+There will be 2 separate output files, one from the first rendering job and the second from the rendering job we interrupted.
 {{% /notice %}}

 Next, you will clean up the resources you have created.